CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataassemblyimport-findexportedtypebyname-method.md

 ## <a name="parameters"></a>Paramètres
  `szName`
- [in] Le nom du type exporté.
+ [in] The name of the exported type.

  `mdtExportedType`
- [in] Le jeton de métadonnées pour la classe englobante du type exporté.
-Cette valeur est `mdExportedTypeNil` si exporté demandé type n’est pas un type imbriqué.
+ [in] The metadata token for the enclosing class of the exported type.
+This value is `mdExportedTypeNil` if the requested exported type is not a nested type.

  `ptkExportedType`
- [out] Un pointeur vers le `mdExportedType` jeton qui représente le type exporté.
+ [out] A pointer to the `mdExportedType` token that represents the exported type.

 ## <a name="remarks"></a>Notes
- Le `FindExportedTypeByName` méthode utilise les règles standards employées par le common language runtime pour la résolution des références.
+ The `FindExportedTypeByName` method uses the standard rules employed by the common language runtime for resolving references.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]